FREE Guide to the 7 Easiest Veggies to Grow

 Wintertime is the time to plant strawberries.
 Generally speaking, in warmer areas of New Zealand plant sometime between June and September (around the time you start longing for hot summer days!).
 In cooler climates where it’s likely to snow, aim to plant in August/September.

 When choosing a spot to plant your strawberries, select a location that has full sun.
-A minimum of 6 hrs of sunlight is fine, but if you have a spot closer to 9 or 10hrs this is ideal and will ensure bigger, more flavoursome fruit.
+A minimum of 6 hrs of sunlight is fine, but 9 or 10hrs is ideal.
+More sunlight will ensure bigger, more flavoursome fruit.

-Strawberry plants have shallow roots which makes them a great crop to grow in garden beds but also in pots, hanging baskets or any form of container.
+Strawberry plants have shallow roots which makes them a great crop to grow in garden beds.
+They also grow well in pots, hanging baskets or any form of container.
 I’ve seen people grow strawberries in old gutters, a retired wheelbarrow, even an old compost bin makes a great vessel for strawberry plants.

 A quick side note here…One year I tried growing strawberry plants in vertical hanging pockets on my deck.
-Strawberries need to be watered regularly so in the heat of summer, they probably needed watering at least twice a day as they were in full sun.
-I watered everyday but with so little soil in the pockets, they dried out too quickly and in the end I got one single strawberry out of 9 plants that year!
+Strawberries need to be watered regularly.
+In the heat of summer, they probably needed watering at least twice a day as they were in full sun.
+I watered everyday but with so little soil in the pockets, they dried out too quickly.
+In the end I got one single strawberry out of 9 plants that year!

-So just a recommendation, if you’re considering a vertical garden but don’t think you’ll remember to water twice a day, it might be worth investing in a self watering planter like this, otherwise try and find room in a garden bed.
+So just a recommendation, if you’re considering a vertical garden but don’t think you’ll remember to water twice a day, it might be worth investing in a self watering planter.
+Otherwise try and find room in a garden bed.
 This way you can really enjoy an abundant crop over summer!

 2) Prepare the Soil & Add Compost